carpentries-lab/python-aos-lesson/setup.md

 ## Data

-In preparation for this lesson, you will need to download two Python scripts and four netCDF files and place them in a new folder/directory:
+In preparation for these lessons, you will need to download the following two Python scripts and four netCDF files and place them in a new folder/directory:

 1. Make a new folder in your Desktop called `data-carpentry`.
 2. Download [script_template.py][template_script] and [plot_precipitation_climatology.py][precip_script] and move them into that folder.